GibbonEdu/docs/content/administrators/user-admin/data-updater.md

 ## Personal Data

 Personal data updates keep track of personal information about students and parents.
-This data update type has the most fields, and contains many important elements such as emergency contact numbers for students.
+This data update type has the most fields, and contains many important elements such as emergency contacts for students.